1391819/interactive-low-poly-environment/README.md

 - [ ] Increase resolution of water surface texture
 - [ ] Populate night mode skybox with shining stars
 - [ ] Turn "Environment elements: in-depth review" into a table

+## Environment elements: in-depth review

+The interactive low poly environment offers a rich array of captivating elements that enhance the immersive experience:

+- **Static Objects**: The main island serves as the centrepiece, featuring both bottom and top terrains, along with a visually stunning lake.
+The lake terrain utilizes a displacementMap, adapting its colour based on visual depth.
+Additionally, water surfaces are meticulously designed to avoid a flat appearance.
+- **Lamp Posts**: The environment is illuminated by lamp posts that come to life at night.
+Each lamp post consists of a spotlight to create a torch-like effect on the ground, while a pointLight brings forth the glow of a lighted bulb.
+- **Procedurally Generated Objects**: These objects are meticulously crafted with attention to detail:
+    - **Stones**: A main large stone serves as the focal point, complemented by up to four smaller stones arranged artistically.
+    - **Grass**: The landscape is adorned with intricate grass structures, featuring a central stem surrounded by five smaller stems.
+    - **Trees**: The environment boasts two types of trees: pine trees and unique blob trees.
+The trunks of both tree types are procedurally generated, while blob trees showcase dynamically generated leaves groups, adding a touch of randomness and natural variation.
+    - **Clouds**: Experience the ethereal beauty of procedurally generated clouds.
+Each cloud "block" consists of four to six clouds, creating a mesmerizing and ever-changing sky.
+    - **Campfire**: Witness the magic of a flickering campfire that comes to life at night.
+The campfire's foundation and fire are procedurally generated, ensuring that each instance is unique.
+Custom shader materials and flame textures contribute to the realistic fire effect, enhanced by orange and red spotlights.
+    - **Fireflies Colonies**: As darkness descends, enchanting firefly colonies illuminate the environment.
+Custom shader materials bring these fireflies to life, utilizing Points and their UV coordinates.
+A spotlight strategically placed near each colony casts a soft glow, generating a captivating and randomized animation.
+- **Other**: The environment incorporates various materials tailored to specific needs and computational efficiency.
+Basic, Lambert, and Phong materials are employed based on their characteristics, allowing for the desired low poly aesthetic and metallic appearances where needed.
+Proper resource disposal and window resizing are implemented to ensure optimal performance.
+Furthermore, the environment seamlessly adjusts its lighting based on the computer's time, providing an automatic and immersive transition between day and night.

 ## Getting started